Characters: Naruto - Tailed Beasts

-- Not So Stoic: Despite it being said that the Ten-Tails lacks any type of feelings or personality the sight of Naruto reminding it of the Sage of the Six Paths, as well as eight of the nine tailed beasts drove it into a rage, causing it to aim the biggest tailed beast ball in the series at just Naruto.
+- Not So Stoic: Despite it being said that the Ten-Tails lacks any type of feelings or personality, the sight of Naruto reminding it of the Sage of the Six Paths, as well as eight of the nine tailed beasts drove it into a rage, causing it to aim the biggest tailed beast ball in the series at just Naruto.
 This is eventually revealed to be because of Kaguya's will.

 - Sealed Inside a Person-Shaped Can: The Sage of the Six Paths sealed it into himself, making him the first chronological Jinchuriki, on top of turning him into a Physical God in all but name.
 Tobi becomes its new Jinchuuriki as of chapter 637, and is replaced by Madara.

 - Sealed Evil in a Can: Before the Sage died, he channeled the Ten-Tails' chakra and divided it into nine different pieces, leading to the creation of the Tailed Beasts, and hid the rest of the Ten-Tails' body in the moon to prevent it from wreaking further havoc onto the world.

 - Unskilled, but Strong: Because it lacks conscience, it just fires its power randomly on instinct; once Tobi becomes its Jinchuuriki, he easily shatters the defenses that previously held the beast because he can now focus it's power.

 - Walking Spoiler: The fact that it exists alone is a massive spoiler for the series.
 It's pretty much the reigning champ of this in the series.